mialsu/serie-a-ml-project/README.md

 - FTAG as *full time goals for away team*
 - FTR as *full time result of match*

 From this basic data is possible to calculate new features which will be used in the machine learning part.
 The goal is to use 5 game rolling averages of stats about points won percentage, winning percentage, shots, shots on target and corners for each team participating in a match.
 Also full season points percentage and win percentage will be taken into account.
-For predicting total number of goals scored in a match totals of shots, shots on target, corners and goals will be counted.
-The list of features that are created from original data are as below:

 - HomePoints
 - AwayPoints
 - HGL5/90